Yabe12/PC_Registration_System/README.md

 # PC Registration System

 ## Overview
-The **PC Registration System** is a C++ console-based application designed to manage the registration of computers used by students, staff, and non-staff members.
+The **PC Registration System** is a console-based application designed to manage the registration of computers used by students, staff, and non-staff members.
 It allows users to add, search, delete, and update records efficiently using a **doubly linked list** data structure.
+The system is implemented in both **C++ and Java**.

 ## Features
 - **Register PCs**: Supports adding students, staff, and non-staff along with their PC details.